PurabSaini/fullstack-assessment/README.md

    Fix:
    Add the missing Amazon hostname to the remotePatterns array in next.config.js to allow Next.js to render these images.
 This ensures that images with the above hostname are recognized as valid sources and rendered correctly.

-3. Clear Filters Not Updating Dropdown Display for Categories
+3. Bug: Clear Filters Not Updating Dropdown Display for Categories

    Description:
    When selecting a category and then clicking “Clear Filters”, the selected category resets internally but the dropdown still displays the previously selected category instead of reverting to the placeholder “All Categories.”